ClonoDynamics/clonodynamics-pipeline/README.md

 Pseudo Step 7 is required for Step 10.

-Pseudo Step 8 is required only for Step 12.
-If pseudo Step 8 is incomplete, the remaining genuine-data branches can still proceed.
+Pseudo Step 8 is required for Step 12.

 ### Positive controls